 All meetings take place online in Zoom.
 During the registration you'll need to show an ID card or passport.

 You can also book an appointment for introduction or assistance with speech synthesis, spelling and reading software.
 See the software we offer support for further down the page.

 If you can’t find an available appointment, please contact firstname.lastname@example.org, and let us know if you prefer an individual or group introduction.

 Transfer an existing Legimus account

 Ordering recordings of course books

 If your required course books are not already available as talking books at Legimus, we can help you order a recording from MTM.
-It takes about 12 weeks to record a book, so plan ahead.
+It takes 8–12 weeks to record a book, so plan ahead.

 To order customised course books you need to

 - have a Legimus account

 - be a student at Uppsala University.